 As with all other marketing strategies, your Twitter page should be a shining example of your brand.
 Here are a few things to consider:

 Followers should be a top priority of your marketing team.
-Not only does a big following increase the likeliness of your message being received, but it also improves your chances of engagement and re-tweeting.
+Not only does a big following increase the likeliness of reaching your target audience, but it also improves your chances of engagement and re-tweeting.
 Here a few simple, often effective ways you can start building your following.

-- Prompt organic growth by including a ‘follow’ button in other marketing content such as your website, blog posts, email messages or even in your employees email signatures.
+Promote: Prompt organic growth by including a ‘follow’ button in other marketing content such as your website, blog posts, email messages or even in your employees’ email signatures.